How to get cheap theatre tickets

 Hunt out the best deals

 There are some big sales throughout the year which are always good bets.
-The biggest – Get Into London Theatre usually takes place in December, while Kids Week is every August.
+The biggest – Get Into London Theatre usually takes place from December to March, while Kids Week is every August.

 Ad hoc sales and offers pop up on TodayTix, while TimeOut has the occasional deal (it used to be better).
 There are sometimes flash sales at Ticketmaster too.
 Lastminute.com isn’t as good as it once was, but it’s worth a look.

-Generally, avoid sites like TasteCard+.
+Generally, avoid sites like TasteCard+, which offer money off tickets as part of the membership.
 Each time I’ve looked the deals can be beaten elsewhere or aren’t even discounted at all.

 When there are any really good deals on lots of productions, I’ll list them on my theatre tickets deals page.